openshift-metal3/coredns-machine-kubernetes/README.md

-# kubernetes
+# machinekubernetes

 ## Name

-*kubernetes* - enables the reading zone data from a Kubernetes cluster.
+*machinekubernetes* - enables the reading zone data from a Kubernetes cluster.

 ## Description